Modern Prescott has historic architecture, scenic landscapes, and maybe a watering hole or two.

 Whiskey Row may no longer boast 40 saloons, but the historic street is still home to the state's oldest watering hole, the Palace Restaurant and Saloon.
 Sidle up to the original 1880s bar, have a seat, and take a look around.
 In cases along the walls, you'll see ancient whiskey bottles and a vintage roulette wheel—testaments to days of yore, when the bar served Doc Holliday, Wyatt Earp, and other Wild West legends.

-This article was first published in Winter 2018.
+This article was first published in Winter 2018 and last updated in March 2020.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.